Flip The Dog - Our story

 Pretty dark stuff.

-Whilst we’d always wanted to ‘give back’ in some way, it no longer felt enough just to donate some of our profits to charity.
-Furthermore, as a start-up, we felt very strongly that we had a responsibility to provide an environmentally and socially responsible product.
+As a start-up, we felt very strongly that we had a responsibility to provide an environmentally and socially responsible product.
 Our business and processes had to be sustainable and create a positive impact throughout the supply chain.